polypoyo/nova-rs/README.md

 ## Purpose

-We set out to make a completely new renderer for minecraft aimed at giving the best tools to shaderpack developers to run their shaderpack as fast as is possible.
+We set out to make a completely new renderer for Minecraft aimed at giving more control and vastly better tooling to shaderpack developers.
 This is a rewrite of the old [Nova Renderer](https://github.com/NovaMods/nova-renderer) project from C++ to Rust.

 ### QuikFAQ